Jump ahead to

 What is Critical Path Analysis?

-Critical Path Analysis is a method used by project managers to draw a network diagram.
+Critical Path Analysis is a method project managers use to draw a network diagram.
 This diagram represents the sequence of tasks required to complete a project.
-Allocating the time for each task helps in assessing the total time taken for finishing a project.
-Implementing the critical path analysis helps to differentiate critical and non-critical tasks of a project.
-This further helps in finding the longest path that passes through all the critical tasks and identifies the fastest time to complete it.
+Allocating the time for each job helps assess the total time to finish a project.
+Implementing the critical path analysis helps to differentiate vital and non-critical tasks of a project.
+This helps find the longest path that passes through all the essential functions and identifies the fastest time to complete it.
 Project managers can easily understand this through the graphical representation of CPA.

 Steps involved in Critical Path Analysis:

-Prior to analysis, a project manager must ensure that all the tasks and their dependencies can be identified.
-Let us have a look at the step involved in analyzing the critical path.
+Before analysis, a project manager must ensure that all the tasks and their dependencies can be identified.
+Let us look at the step involved in analyzing the critical path.

 Step 1: Defining the scope of the project